NatronGitHub/openfx-misc/Shadertoy/Shadertoy.md

 However, many OpenGL applications, including Shadertoy and most games, skip steps 1 and 3 (mainly for performance issue): they process gamma-compressed textures as if they were linear, and sometimes have to boost their output by gamma compression so that it looks nice on a standard display (which usually accepts a sRGB-compressed framebuffer).

-This is why many shaders from Shadertoy convert their outout from linear to sRGB or gamma=2.2, see for example the `srgb2lin` and `lin2srgb` functions in https://www.shadertoy.com/view/XsfXzf .
+This is why many shaders from Shadertoy convert their output from linear to sRGB or gamma=2.2, see for example the `srgb2lin` and `lin2srgb` functions in https://www.shadertoy.com/view/XsfXzf .
 These conversions *must* be removed when using the shader in OpenFX.

 An alternative solution would be to convert all Shadertoy inputs from linear to sRGB, and convert back all outputs to linear, either inside the Shadertoy node, or using external conversion nodes (such as OCIOColorSpace).
 But this is a bad option, because this adds useless processing.
 Removing the srgb2lin and lin2srgb conversions from the shader source is a much better option (these functions may have different names, or there may simply be operations line `pow(c,vec3(2.2))` and/or `pow(c,vec3(1./2.2))` in the GLSL code).